Photo of Maria Lerm

 Epigenetic Clues to Tuberculosis Immunity in the Lung:

 In our exploration of tuberculosis immunity, we delve into DNA methylation patterns in lung immune cells.
 Examining subjects exposed to M. tuberculosis, we identify epigenetic signatures related to immune memory and infection status.
-This unique DNA methylation pattern reflects a spectrum of responses, offering potential for diagnostic applications and insights into lung-based immune defenses.
+This unique DNA methylation pattern reflects a spectrum of responses, offering potential for diagnostic applications and insights into lung-based immune defences.

 Epigenetic Insight into Lung Diseases, the PULMO Project:

 Launching in 2023, the PULMO Project delves into lung diseases through epigenetic exploration.
 This initiative aims to decipher the molecular intricacies underlying lung health, shedding light on fundamental patterns linked to respiratory conditions.
 PULMO's focus involves sampling 1000 patients with respiratory symptoms in Sydöstra Sjukvårdsregionen (SÖSR).
 By studying this diverse group, PULMO aims to reveal epigenetic marks specific to various lung diseases.
-This comprehensive endeavor has potential to reshape diagnostics and therapeutic strategies in the realm of respiratory well-being.
+This comprehensive endeavour has potential to reshape diagnostics and therapeutic strategies in the realm of respiratory well-being.
 Researchers, clinicians, and stakeholders are invited to contribute to the PULMO Project's trajectory.
 Through interdisciplinary collaboration, we seek to uncover insights that redefine our understanding of lung diseases, fostering potential for personalized interventions.

 Driving Drug Discovery for Health: